BRL-BCM/CTD/README.md

 4. Calculate similarity between two node subsets, using a metric based on mutual information.

 ## References
-Thistlethwaite L.R., Petrosyan V., Li X., Miller M.J., Elsea S.H., Milosavljevic A. (2020).
+Thistlethwaite L.R., Petrosyan V., Li X., Miller M.J., Elsea S.H., Milosavljevic A. (2021).
 CTD: an information-theoretic method to interpret multivariate perturbations in the context of graphical models with applications in metabolomics and transcriptomics.
-Manuscript in review.
+Plos Comput Biol, 17(1):e1008550. https://doi.org/10.1371/journal.pcbi.1008550.